NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/bed-wiring-01.jpg" width=500 >

 - Twist both sets of wires, all the way from the bed to the final connection.
-The tigher twisted, the better the EMI rejection will be - but be reasonable in the process.
+The tighter twisted, the better the EMI rejection will be - but be reasonable in the process.
 - Secure the two pairs of bed wires at the top end of the towers.
-The wires leave the top of the tower in the cutout made for the stepper motor spindle.
+The wires leave the top of the tower in the cut-out made for the stepper motor spindle.

 <img src="images/integration02.jpg" >